Are you comparing WordPress vs. static HTML for your business website?

 You can make all the changes on your website from an admin area, which is quite easy to understand, even for absolute beginners.

-While there are many CMS out there, WordPress is the most popular one because it powers nearly 26% of all websites on the internet.
+While there are many website builders, WordPress is the most popular one because it powers nearly 43% of all websites on the internet.

 Having said that, let’s take a look at the pros and cons of using WordPress.

 Easy to Update – You can simply log in to your WordPress site and add new pages without paying your developer.